Takeshi Motomiya: Tokyo, Japan

 He graduated in Fine Arts in 1982, with a master's degree specializing in engraving techniques in 1984 by the Tama Art University of Tokyo.
 Despite the fact that his academic background was focused on engraving, his personal development as an artist has matured above all in the area of painting.

 Paris, France

 In 1984, with an invitation from his grandmother Setsuko who at the time was living in France, Motomiya undertook his first trip to Europe with the intention of getting to know the art of European museums.
-While residing in France, Motomiya travelled around Europe were he had the opportunity to exhibit alongside his grandparents, and his uncle in a joint exhibition at the Galerie d’Eendt in Amsterdam in 1986.
+While residing in France, Motomiya travelled around Europe where he had the opportunity to exhibit alongside his grandparents, and his uncle in a joint exhibition at the Galerie d’Eendt in Amsterdam in 1986.

 Barcelona, Spain

 It was that same year, in one of his European trips where Motomiya, at the age of 27, fell in love with the city of Barcelona, where he has been established since 1986.
 It was upon his settlement in Barcelona that Motomiya began to focus entirely on his painting.